Dealer Website: How to Find the Right Provider

 The younger generation of car buyers expects to complete most of the buying process online.
 That includes appraisals.
 Don’t force them to pick up the phone.
 Because they won’t.
 They’d sooner sell their car for less than premium price to CarMax, a fully online service.

 So, how does your dealership website provider measure up?
-If your website can’t check off all 12 boxes in the list above, it’s probably time to make a switch.
+Therefore, if your website can’t check off all 12 boxes in the list above, it’s probably time to make a switch.